 When it comes to Wolf vs Viking, both offer warranties.
-When picking an expensive stainless steel range, you want a company that will stand by their product.
+When picking an expensive stainless steel range, you want a company that will stand by its product.
 Both do have warranties so if anything goes wrong, you can send them in for repair or get parts replaced.

 Viking has a 3-year warranty for their products, and they do have a 90-day guarantee.
 This means in the first 90 days, you can get a repair or replacement for your Viking range without any questions asked.

 What about Wolf?
-They have a two-year part warranty for everything, and a five-year limited warranty for certain parts.
+They have a two-year part warranty for everything and a five-year limited warranty for certain parts.

 So both have strong warranties, and you can both make arguments for which one is better.

 Also, there’s customer service to consider.
 If you are having trouble putting together your Wolf Range or Viking Range, you probably want to call someone to see what they can do to help you.
-It’s important to have a company that is reliable with their customer service.
+It’s important to have a company that is reliable with its customer service.

 Let’s start with the Wolf Range.
 Their call center is always available, so if you’re making a midnight snack on your Wolf Range and you’re running into an issue, you can call customer service and get some assistance.
 Viking has a number as well, though their hours aren’t known.

 First, we have the Wolf Range.
-Their knob has a temperature reading with an easy to read, yet hideable display.
+Their knob has a temperature reading with an easy read, yet hideable display.
 Knowing the exact temperature of your burner is convenient when you need to cook some foods at a specific temperature.
 Other knobs give you a vague range that’s from low to high, but the Wolf tells you the exact number.